Coffee Grind Size ChartLast updated on 5/02/2022

 3. Medium-Coarse Ground Coffee

 Medium-coarse ground coffee has the consistency of rough sand.
-When using medium-coarse ground coffee, slowly filter your beans so they become fully saturated.
+Slow immersion ensures full saturation when using medium-coarse ground coffee.

 Medium-Coarse Ground Coffee Uses: